“He is a very experienced clinical negligence practitioner who has an excellent grasp of detail.”

 Experience & Expertise

-Jon has been instructed in clinical negligence cases for 20 years.
+Jon has been instructed in clinical negligence cases for 30 years.
 In the years before the coming into force of the CPR, when trials were more prevalent, he acquired a significant amount of trial experience in this field as sole counsel.
-Throughout his career he has acted, and continues to act, for claimants and for defendants on the instructions of all the major defence organisations and the NHSLA.
-He has been instructed in the full spectrum of cases, from the relatively minor to the most severe, and recently assisted in bringing to a successful conclusion on behalf of a claimant a difficult and protracted obstetric brain damage case in which he had been instructed as sole counsel throughout.
+Throughout his career he has acted for claimants and for defendants on the instructions of NHSR, defence organisations and insurers.
+He has extensive experience of dental claims, complemented by his experience of clinical cases in the dental disciplinary field.
+In silk the focus of his practice is on high value and/or complex claims: he is regularly instructed in obstetric and other brain damage cases whose capital value exceeds £10m.

-Jon has long been instructed in medical inquests, including many in which ECHR article 2 has been (arguably) engaged and/or in which neglect or unlawful killing has been a potential verdict.
-He has regularly seen the inquest process from the perspective of families, individual healthcare practitioners and healthcare Trusts and has been involved in cases in which the outcome of an inquest has had a bearing on, or led to, subsequent disciplinary proceedings.
+Jon has substantial experience of medical inquests, including many in which ECHR art 2 has been (arguably) engaged and/or in which neglect or unlawful killing has been a potential verdict.
+He has seen the inquest process from the perspective of families, individual healthcare practitioners and healthcare Trust and has been involved in cases in which the outcome of an inquest has had a bearing on, or led to, subsequent disciplinary proceedings.

 cases & work of note